Here is information about how to use the current service maps feature. For help using the earlier service maps feature, see Legacy APM service maps.

-- square Green: there are currently no violations for this entities performance.
+- Green: there are currently no violations for this entities performance.

-- square Yellow: there is an open warning violation for this entity.
+- Yellow: there is an open warning violation for this entity.

-- square Red: there is an open critical violation for this entity.
+- Red: there is an open critical violation for this entity.

-- square Gray: no alert conditions have been set for the entity
+- Gray: no alert conditions have been set for the entity

 You can add any service map to a dashboard.
 For example, if you have a dashboard showcasing performance metrics for several entities, adding a service map to the dashboard shows how all the entities are related and provides additional context about your system.